Best Baby Kick Counter Apps in 2026

 • Free kick counter, no premium needed

-• Simple one-tap tracking
+• Simple one-tap movement tracking

 • Session history for pattern monitoring